Elevated Brownies Recipe | Download for FREE!

 • Parchment paper

-Remember we said decarboxylation would activate the THC, CBD, and other cannabinoids in cannabis flower?
-Well, it’s the first step on the checklist of how to make cannaoil.
+Remember we said decarboxylation would activate the cannabinoids in cannabis flower?
+Well, it’s the first step on the checklist of how to make cannabis oil at home.

 Step 2: Cook Oil with Cannabis

-Put the oil and decarbed cannabis in a slow cooker or saucepan and cook on low heat for two to three hours, keeping the temperature between 160OF-200OF.
-Make sure it’s low heat; if you rush it and use high heat, you’ll ruin the cannabis oil.
+Put the oil and decarbed cannabis in a slow cooker or saucepan and cook on low to medium heat for two to three hours, keeping the temperature between 160°F-200°F.

 Step 3: Strain the Cooked Oil

-Let the cannaoil cool after cooking.
-Place a cheesecloth or strainer on your glass jar and pour the cannabis-infused oil in.
-Don’t squeeze it; just let it drip through completely.
-For best results, strain it twice.
+Let the canna oil cool after cooking.
+Place a cheesecloth or strainer on your glass jar and pour the infused oil in.

 Step 4: Store Cannaoil

-Yes, storing is an important step, so store it in a cool, dark place.
+Yes, storing is an important step, so make sure to keep your cannabis oil in a cool, dark place.

-Your cannabis-infused oil can last for up to six months, and you can freeze it if you want it to last longer than that.
+Your canna oil can last for up to six months, and you can freeze it if you want it to last longer than that.

-Note that over time, THC will convert to a cannabinoid known as cannabinol (CBN), so the longer you store it, the less potent it may become.
-That’s not bad, though, because CBN has its benefits.
+Note that over time, THC will convert to a cannabinoid known as cannabinol (CBN).
+So the longer you store it, the less potent it may become.
+That’s not bad, though, because CBN has its own benefits.

 If you’re thinking of what to make with cannaoil, worry not, as it is a versatile ingredient that allows you to explore several cannaoil recipes, replacing your plain oil.

-Besides baking, you can also use cannaoil to make stir fries and sauces, drizzle it on pasta, or eat it with bread.
+Besides baking, you can also use homemade cannabis oil to make stir fries and sauces.
+You can drizzle it on pasta or even eat it with bread.
+Yum.

-If you don’t feel like doing any kitchen work, you can consume your cannaoil orally by placing a few drops under the tongue.
+If you don’t feel like doing any kitchen work, you can consume your weed oil orally by placing a few drops under the tongue.

 How to Store Cannaoil